infection/site/src/guide/compare.md

 What is the difference between Infection and other PHP mutation testing frameworks?

 Well, there is only one competitor at the moment - Humbug.
-Sidenote: Humbug is discontinued and refers its user to infection.
+Sidenote: Humbug is discontinued and refers its user to Infection.

 ## Technical differences